plutopulp/rheo/CONTRIBUTING.md

 ## Commit Messages

 Good commit messages are appreciated but not a blocker at all.
-If you want to follow conventional commits (`feat:`, `fix:`, etc.), great.
-If not, just be clear about what changed.

 Good enough: